brainpaingames/mesa/mesa/examples/advanced/sugarscape_g1mt/Readme.md

 The investment system is designed to be flexible and extensible.
 All investment opportunities and portfolios are defined in `investments.json`.
 This file has two main sections:
 1.  **`definitions`**: An object where every possible investment is defined exactly once with a unique key.
 This adheres to the DRY (Don't Repeat Yourself) principle.
 2.  **`portfolios`**: An object where each portfolio is a named list of keys that reference the investments in the `definitions` section.
 The model can be configured at runtime to provide agents with a specific portfolio.

+### Peer-to-Peer Lending & Central Ledger

+The lending system is built on a "Dumb Data, Smart Agent" philosophy.

+-   **The `Contract` Object:** All financial agreements are represented by a simple `Contract` data object (defined in `contracts.py`).
+This object holds the "facts" of an agreement (creditor, debtor, principal, term) but contains no complex behavioral logic.
+-   **The Central Ledger:** The model owns a single, authoritative ledger of all contracts.
+This ledger is indexed for high-performance lookups, preventing data duplication and ensuring integrity.
+It serves as the single source of truth for all financial obligations.
+-   **Agent-Based Rules:** All intelligence resides within the `Trader` agents.
+Their `step()` method contains the rules for how they interact with the ledger.
+This includes evaluating opportunities, deciding whether to seek a loan, polling potential lenders, and finalizing loan agreements.

 ### Coordinate System Convention